 - This course requires preapproval from the IOR.
-The student must contact the IOR via email with the following details of the rotation/rotation site when seeking preapproval:

-- Proposed Dates and Location of Rotation

-- Course Syllabus

-- CV of the Instructor of Record.

-- Confirmation of approval from the IOR is to be sent to COM.Clerkship@msu.edu for final clerkship approval and scheduling.
+The student must contact the IOR via email with the following details of the rotation/rotation site when seeking preapproval: - Proposed dates of rotation - Copy of Syllabus from the location rotating - CV of Instructor of Record for rotation - Confirmation of approval from the IOR is to be sent to COM.Clerkship@msu.edu for final clerkship approval and scheduling.